Through the tangled web of palm trees, I detected movement in the meadow beyond. I stopped, looked and listened. There it is again.

 Compared to the main park road, there is very little traffic here because there is no outlet during the week.
 On weekends and holidays, the park’s North Gate opens.
 Even then, vehicle traffic is sparse, making it comfortable for bicyclists.

-There’s also a birdwalk along the North Drive where you can walk out onto a long pier into the grass wetlands of the lake’s perimeter, an ideal habitat for the many varieties of birds that make this park home.
+There is a bird walk along the North Drive where you can walk out onto a long pier into the grass wetlands of the lake’s perimeter, an ideal habitat for the many varieties of birds that make this park home.

-Hikers can enjoy 39 miles of trails that will take you far from civilization, offering unique opportunities to observe wildlife and enjoy the park’s hardwood hammocks and pine forests, wetlands and prairies.
+Hikers enjoy 39 miles of trails far from civilization, offering unique opportunities to observe wildlife and enjoy the park’s hardwood hammocks and pine forests, wetlands and prairies.

 Day hikers can sample a portion of the main wilderness trail on the Bee Island Loop, and a nature trail leads out to the Canopy Walkway, which rises 25 feet into the thick of a palm/oak hammock.
-On the far end of the 100-foot walkway, actually a suspension bridge, you can climb a fixed wooden tower to 74 feet, above the treetops for a majestic view of the park.
+The 100-foot walkway is actually a suspension bridge.
+Climb a fixed wooden tower to 74 feet, above the treetops, for a majestic view of the park.

-There are six primitive campgrounds in the park that are available to backpackers, three of which can be accessed from bicycle trails – Mossy Hammock, Bee Island and Oak Grove.
+Three of the park’s six primitive campgrounds can be accessed from off-road bicycle trails – Mossy Hammock, Bee Island and Oak Grove.
 The other three campgrounds – Honore, Panther Point and Prairie – are only accessible to hikers.

 Canoeing and kayaking at Myakka River State Park